dkechag/dev_to_static/README.md

 ```

 See option `-h` to get more help.

+A useful option is `-api_key` (get yours from [https://dev.to/settings/extensions]), which will avoid caching and make sure you get the most up to date response.

 You can adapt `style.css` to your own theme and use your own `favicon.png`.
 Any assets you add to your theme, save them at the script's directory and provide their filenames to the `-a` argument so that they are copied to the target directory.